Francesco Tamagno

-Francesco Tamagno (28 December 1850 – 31 August 1905) was an Italian operatic tenor who sang with enormous success throughout Europe and America.
+Francesco Tamagno (28 December 1850 – 31 August 1905) was an Italian operatic dramatic tenor who sang with enormous success throughout Europe and America.
 On 5 February 1887, he sang Otello in the first performance of Giuseppe Verdi's opera.
 He is also the earliest Italian tenor of note to have left a sizeable body of recordings of his voice.
 He was one of the first international male public figures to admit that he was the single parent and caregiver of a daughter from her birth.